Trucking Accident Liability Exposure

 - The truck driver collides with the rear end of the vehicle directly in front of him because he is following too closely.

-There are a variety of other variables that can lead to accidents with a big rig truck.
-The Federal Motor Carrier Safety Administration lists common factors as: brake problems; fatigue; prescription or OTC drug use; traffic flow interruption caused by congestion or roadway accidents; the truck driver’s lack of familiarity with the road itself, and failure to stop at a traffic signal or crosswalk before a crash occurs.
+There are a variety of other variables that can lead to a truck crash.
+The U.S. Department of Transportation (DOT) lists common factors as: brake problems; fatigue; prescription or OTC drug use; traffic flow interruption caused by congestion or roadway accidents; the truck driver’s lack of familiarity with the road itself, and failure to stop at a traffic signal or crosswalk before a truck crash occurs.

 Trucking Accident Injuries